 We recommend to perform all the required auxiliary copy operations on the source CommCell before the CommCell migration.
-You cannot perform auxiliary copy operation to a migrated copy under a migrated storage policy.
-However, you can perform auxiliary copy operation to a new secondary copy created under the migrated storage policy.
+You cannot perform auxiliary copy operation after the storage policy is migrated to the destination CommCell.

 You cannot promote any synchronous copy to be primary copy for a migrated storage policy.

 The mount paths associated with disk and cloud libraries are migrated as read only.
 You can use these mount paths only for restore operations.
 You can not perform backup operations.

 The tape libraries are also migrated as read only.
 However, to reuse a library, you can do one of the following: